Friday, January 20, 2017

 Hidden in the back of Rails are some great database tools and the plan this week is to use Rails as a server for API data.
 Gone are the SQL queries, and replaced by some simple Rails commands that seem to know what you are thinking before you do.

-In the afternoon lab we were let loose on our own to create an App of our choice with one to many and many to many relationships.
-I chose formula one and had Drivers who belonged to Teams, that competed in Races at Race Tracks and had Sponsors and Sponsorships.
+In the afternoon lab, we were let loose on our own to create an App of our choice with one-to-many and many-to-many relationships.
+I chose Formula One which had Drivers who belonged to Teams, that competed in Races at Race Tracks and had Sponsors and Sponsorships.

 Wednesday's lesson was an introduction to Authentication on websites.
 A bit of theory and some practical code along.
 We added login signup and sign-in with password protection to our API data.
-If your not logged in you cant access the data and the server bounces you out.
+If you're not logged in you can't access the data and the server bounces you out.
 Again Rails with an added Ruby Gem makes the whole setup fairly painless.

 Thursday is a big day as it's the last day of lessons.
 No more code along, no more following the whiteboard, no more looking at what's on the projector, and no more class banter… One thing I have to say is that the lessons have been brilliant and very well executed.
 In my past life during long classroom training sessions I would have found myself nodding off (usually after lunch in a warm classroom) But I can say hand on heart having attended daily lessons for 15 weeks surprisingly this has not happened, not once.